Formulation and analysis

 What is a formulation?

-A complete understanding of a patient’s situation is the end product of the assessment and analysis.
+The formulation summarising your understanding and describing a patient’s situation is the end product of the assessment and analysis.
 It is the explicit, formal exposition of the patient’s situation, setting out:

 - what the presenting problem is, and